 (The full resolution is attached to this article as a PDF).

 The resolution notes more than 12,000 township residents and businesses were without power -- some for up to 13 days -- causing severe economic impact as well as affecting residents' "physical and emotional well-being."

 Township officials expressed frustration with PSE&G's poor communication of information after the storm.
-At a Nov.
-7 meeting attended by Maplewood's Mayor Vic DeLuca, South Orange Village President Alex Torpey and leaders of other Essex County municipalities devastated by Hurricane Sandy, DeLuca told PSE&G President Ralph LaRossa, "Your system is broken."
+South Orange Village President Alex Torpey and leaders of other Essex County municipalities devastated by Hurricane Sandy, DeLuca told PSE&G President Ralph LaRossa, "Your system is broken."

 DeLuca said he thought the utility had "overpromised and underdelivered" and the system of communication and coordination between local governments and the utility company was in need of a "major overhaul."

 The resolution specifies certain areas of concern, including a lack of reliable information regarding restoration timelines and an outdated information management system that led to reports of power being restored when it hadn't.